 Method 5: Quilt as You Go Self-Binding (Fun & Done)

 This is the last of the methods that uses sashing as part of the joining process.

 - Cut your backing fabric 1-2″ wider than your batting and quilt block.
-Most tutorial say 2″ wider on each side but if you are doing a really small block like I did that would be a bit much so I did 1″.
+Most tutorials say 2″ wider on each side but if you are doing a really small block like I did, that would be a bit much, so I did 1″.
 If your block is 9″ or larger then go ahead and use 2″ wider on all sides.

 - Centre your batting and quilt block on the backing fabric and quilt as desired up to the edge of your block.

 - Place blocks back to back and sew together as close to the edge of the batting as you can get.